 Library.
 Guyton Library provides graduate students adequate and appropriate material to support and strengthen the learning environment and physical space conducive to reading, research and study.
-The Curriculum Lab, located in Coward-Martin Hall 126, houses curriculum periodicals and other education resources for use by graduate students.
+The Curriculum Lab, located in Coward-Martin Hall 126, houses curriculum periodicals and other education resources for graduate students' use.